sarafsg/astroggedon/README.md

 # Astroggedon
-Astroggedon is a fast-paced spaceship game where players dodge asteroids, collect stars, and aim to survive the ultimate cosmic disaster.
-Built in two weeks with Java and SimpleGraphicsGFX, this project showcases teamwork, creativity, and technical expertise.
+Astroggedon is a fast-paced spaceship game where players navigate through asteroid fields, collect stars, and aim to survive an impending cosmic armageddon.
+Developed in just two weeks with Java and SimpleGraphicsGFX, it showcases creativity, technical skill, and seamless teamwork.

 ---